michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 3.8.17 =
-- Fixed a bug that the `save` argument did not take effect for User Meta and Page Meta Box factories.
+- Fixed a bug that the `save` argument did not take effect for User Meta, Page Meta Box and Widget factories.
 - Fixed a compatibility issue with some third-parties which attempt to instantiate the framework widget class without given any parameters.

 = 3.8.16 - 2018/07/06 =